 Determine if the city or county (locality) submitted an application that was approved by the OAA for grant funded awards.
 The OAA publishes the following information regarding the applicable cities and counties that have been approved for grant funded awards through OAA Individual Distributions, “Gold Standard” Incentive, and/or Cooperative Partnerships:

+Summary of Cities and Counties FY2025 Grant Awards (grants approved May 28, 2024, see pp. 3-7)

+Summary of Cities and Counties FY2024 Grant Awards (grants approved June 26, 2023, see pp. 2-7)

 City and County Individual Distributions approved application grants (FY2024 and prior awards)